Please click on the various hyperlinks below under the section labeled “Related Links / Resources” for additional information regarding mediation.

 In cases where the mediator is not appointed by the judge, the parties may wish to consider any number of factors when choosing a mediator, including the mediator’s background, training, and experience with mediation or with your type of case.

 In Florida, individuals who have completed a Florida Supreme Court certified training program for mediation and satisfied other requirements may designate themselves as “Florida Supreme Court certified.”
-As of October 2014, there are five certification areas: county; circuit; family; dependency; and appellate.
-Our mediators at Rochen Mediation are certified in circuit, county, family and appellate court mediation.
+As of 2023, there are five (5) certification areas: county; circuit; family; dependency; and appellate.
+Mr. Rochen is certified in (1) circuit, (2) county, (3) family, and (4) appellate court mediation.

 A “caucus” is a private meeting that takes place during a mediation between the mediator and one of the parties.
 Any information shared during a caucus is subject to the rules of confidentiality and may not be revealed by the mediator to any other mediation participant without the consent of the disclosing party.